turnerlabs/harbor-compose/compose-reference.md

 Add environment variables at the shipment/environment level.
 This must be a dictionary.
 Any boolean values; true, false, yes no, need to be enclosed in quotes to ensure they are not converted to True or False by the YML parser.

 Note that these environment variables get injected into all containers that are associated with the shipment.
+Also note that values duplicated in the docker compose file will be overwritten.

 ```yaml
 environment: